Vicken-Ghoubiguian/pepperApplications/README.md

 <img src="images_to_display_in_github_repos/how_to_install_a_language/infinite-6.png" data-canonical-src="images_to_display_in_github_repos/how_to_install_a_language/infinite-6.png" width="512" height="277" align="center" />

+__Warning:__ if French does not appear in the language selection menu, then refresh the page.
+French should appear right after.

+As you can see, the parameters of the Pepper robot indicate that its language is French as shown in the screenshot below.

 <img src="images_to_display_in_github_repos/how_to_install_a_language/infinite-7.png" data-canonical-src="images_to_display_in_github_repos/how_to_install_a_language/infinite-7.png" width="512" height="277" align="center" />

 Just a piece of cake 🐱.
 No ?